Criteria for energy conditions: Criteria for energy conditions

-One often encounters the above form of $T^{(a)(b)}$ with $p_2=p_3=\cdots=p_{n-1}$ in a spherically symmetric spacetime, for example.
-The Hawking-Ellis type of this $T^{(a)(b)}$ is the same as the type of the two-dimensional portion $T^{(\alpha)(\beta)}~(\alpha,\beta=0,1)$. $T^{(\alpha)(\beta)}$ is of (i) type I if all the eigenvalues $\lambda$ determined by the characteristic equation (\ref{characteristic}) are real and non-degenerate, (ii) type II if the eigenvalues are degenerate, and (iii) type IV if the eigenvalues are complex~\cite{he1973,Maeda:2018hqu}.
+In fact, $T^{(\alpha)(\beta)}$ is of (i) type I if all the eigenvalues $\lambda$ determined by the characteristic equation (\ref{characteristic-twodim}) are real and non-degenerate, (ii) type II if the eigenvalues are degenerate, and (iii) type IV if the eigenvalues are complex~\cite{he1973,Maeda:2018hqu}.
 Type III is not possible since the eigenvalues cannot be triply degenerated in two dimensions.
 Thus, one can show the following lemma. \begin{lm}[Hawking-Ellis type] The Hawking-Ellis type of the energy-momentum tensor (\ref{T-general}) is type I if $T^{(0)(1)}=0$.
 If $T^{(0)(1)}\ne 0$, it is determined as